jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 You're already reading it.
 Techvolution's big lesson is this.
 The middle-class must solve our problems with digital technology now.
 If we don't, we'll soon be suffering something much worse than unhappiness and scary pandemics.
 There's only so much longer we can keep running our civilization on the fumes of Left and Right ideology.
 Soon our debts will explode, or bureaucracies will implode, our bullshit jobs won't be worth working anymore, and Left and Right will stop yelling and start fighting.

 We can save ourselves from all this grief and enter the amazing Internet Age.

-All we have to do is change your politics.
+All we have to do is change what you think is politics.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/GoodDimpledBarbet' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>